gibbsly/bse/README.md

 # Bulk Spawner Editor Utility

-## This does not work in 1.17, I am working on a fix

 ## General information
-This is a utility that adds some additional functionality to the debug stick when used on spawners.
-[You can obtain a debug stick with `/give @s minecraft:debug_stick`]
+This is a utility that adds a way to register and edit spawners in bulk using a carrot on a stick.
+To get the tool that registers spawners, use the command `/trigger bse.request`, and you will receive a carrot on a stick called "BSE tool".

-I have a video explaining what this does and how to use it [here](https://youtu.be/mI8nApNMD48)
+I have a video explaining what this does and how to use it [here](https://youtu.be/mI8nApNMD48) - this is now outdated because this no longer uses a debug stick as the tool, but everything else is applicable.

-## Using a debug stick on a spawner
+## Using the BSE tool on a spawner
-With this pack installed, right clicking a spawner with a debug stick will do a few different things.
+With this pack installed, right clicking a spawner with the BSE tool will do a few different things.
 ### Initialization
 If you haven't right clicked the spawner yet, it will initialize the spawner into the system.

 If there is an identical spawner in the system already, it will initialize this spawner with that id.

 The spawner will gain a nametag that displays the ID.
-The text is visible if you are within 10 blocks of it with a debug stick in your mainhand or offhand.
+The text is visible if you are within 10 blocks of it with the bse tool in your mainhand or offhand.

 You will also receive a command block that can place a spawner with that ID, the lore of the command block has various details of the spawner it will place. [[spawner item format here]](https://github.com/gibbsly/bse#spawner-item-format)